goswap/stats-api/api.md

 volume, amountIn and amountOut returned will be summed over the given time range for each token, priceUSD, reserve and liquidityUSD will be the latest values.
 Tokens with no activity in the given time window will not be returned.
-The results are returned in no particular order.
+The results are returned by default sorted by liquidityUSD in descending order.

 ```
 /v1/stats/tokens
 ?time_start=RFC3339-date REQUIRED
 ?time_end=RFC3339-date REQUIRED
+?sort=[+|-]field -liquidityUSD
 ```

 ```